mongodb/docs/source/includes/drivers_env_uri.rst

      - id: local
        content: |

+         The URI string used in the guides assumes you have set up authentication for your MongoDB instance, and have created a username and password for read and write access to a MongoDB database.

+         If you have already set up a user with the ``readWriteAnyDatabase`` role through  the :doc:`/server/auth`
+         guide, you may use that username and password here, along with the `admin` database in your connection string.

          .. note::

             The URI form below allows you to create a URI string for your session in MongoDB Guides by filling out a form.
 Once you fill out the form, any relevant code examples within the MongoDB Guides will be populated with a URI string.
 You can change these at any time by repopulating the form.